Hderek22/Scratchpad/README.md

-# Scratchpad - I built this when learning Github and don't mind if you use it for practice.
+# Scratchpad - I built this when learning Github and it is encoruaged to use for live Github practice.
+Add a fun fact, emoji or whatever.
+Just make changes!

 ## Edit and open merge request.
 Get live action Github practice here!